-Commentary is a new forum for responses, elaborations, and reflections on material published in Cultural Anthropology.
-The journal editors welcome submissions of short manuscripts (1000 words or less) for consideration.
-Send your manuscripts to email@example.com.
+Commentary was a forum for responses, elaborations, and reflections on material published in Cultural Anthropology.

 In the first Commentary essay, Debbora Battaglia and Rafael Antunes Almeida respond to Martin Holbraad, Morten Axel Pedersen, and Eduardo Viveiros de Castro's “The Politics of Ontology: Anthropological Positions," from the Theorizing the Contemporary series, "The Politics of Ontology" published in January 2014.

 Recent thinking on the politics of ontology (Holbraad, et. al. 2013) invites commentary on the ontological sensibility of what Povinelli calls “an anthropology of the otherwise” (Povinelli 2011).
 In this paper, we are concerned to bring the domain of technology into the discussion, foregrounding possible implications of its impact on the “new turn” in political world-making discourse.